Campaign of the Month: February 2022

 “You won’t touch me.
 My father is Ray Avila.
 That’s right.
 The DA of Seattle.
 You even come near me and the police will never stop hunting you and your flea bags.”

 “I know you are Jack’s friend so I am not going to tear your throat out with my teeth.
-This time,” Gypsy ground out.
+This time,” Callisto ground out.

 “But don’t bring trouble into my territory again or there will be consequences.”

-Anna started to say something and I put my hand over her mouth and silenced her.
+Anna started to say something, and I put my hand over her mouth and silenced her.
 She glared at me but relented thank the gods.
-I lowered my eyes in submission to Gypsy.
+I lowered my eyes in submission to Callisto.

-Gypsy nodded her head in acknowledgement as the wolf behind me yipped quietly.
+Callisto nodded her head in acknowledgement as the wolf behind me yipped quietly.
 I looked over to see what it was all about and noticed that the others had vanished as quietly as they had appeared.
-I looked back at Gypsy but the woman was also gone.
+I looked back at Callisto but the woman was also gone.
 We were alone in the trees.

 “Baby, what the hell was that all about?
 Why did you apologize to that skank?”
 Anna demanded.
 She saw the look of intense relief on my face and searched my eyes.
 “What?”